Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Bridging loans are calculated on the amount owing on your current mortgage, plus the purchase price of your new property.
 This figure is known as your “peak debt”.
-For example, if you owe $250,000 on your current mortgage and are purchasing a new property for $600,000, your peak debt would be $850,000.
+For example, if you owe $250,000 on your current mortgage and purchase a new property for $600,000, your peak debt is $850,000.

-Your lender will then subtract the likely sale price of your existing home from this figure, generally building in a buffer to take into account the possibility of selling at a lower price, to arrive at your ongoing balance.
-This will be the amount of your bridging loan.
+Your lender then subtracts the likely sale price of your existing home from this figure.
+Generally, the lender builds in a buffer to consider the possibility of selling at a lower price and then arrives at your ongoing balance—this is the amount of your bridging loan.

 Bridging loans are interest-only loans, meaning you only owe for the interest charged on your ongoing balance.
-Lenders will usually capitalise this interest, making it payable upon the sale of your existing property.
-At this point, the bridging loan will revert to a normal home loan.
+Lenders usually capitalise on this interest, making it payable upon the sale of your existing property.
+At this point, the bridging loan reverts to a standard mortgage.

-The two main types of bridging loans are known as: Closed bridging loans and open bridging loans.
+The two main types of bridging loans are closed bridging loans and open bridging loans.

 Closed bridging loans

-Closed bridging finance has a pre-agreed date by which the property will be sold and the loan repaid.
-A closed bridge is only available to homebuyers who have already exchanged on the sale of their existing property.
+Closed bridging finance has a pre-agreed date by which the property is sold and the loan repaid.
+Therefore, a closed bridge is only available to homebuyers who have already exchanged on the sale of their existing property.